 The commonest Cordyceps species growing in the UK although being small can make it hard to find.

-The slightly swollen bright orange to scarlet/orange fruit body can be up to 4cm long and is covered in raised pores.
+3-5cm long, 3-5mm wide.
+The slightly swollen bright orange to scarlet/orange fruit body is covered in raised pores.

-It does not have a bulbous base but is attached to a butterfly or moth lava or pupa which can appear bulbous or large if the mushroom is unearthed.
+It does not have a bulbous base but is attached to a butterfly or moth larva or pupa which can appear bulbous or large if the mushroom is unearthed.

 White.
 It has barrel shaped spores that first appear joined like a string of sausages.

-The Scarlet Caterpillarclub takes over a butterfly or moth lavae or pupae and grows from inside the lava, filling it with mycelium.
+The Scarlet Caterpillarclub takes over a butterfly or moth larvae or pupae and grows from inside the larva, filling it with mycelium.